DaanGrotenhuis/Football-Line-Detection/README.md

 # Football-Line-Detection

 Project using football tracking data to automatically label football passes based on the dynamic positioning of players and tactical formations.
-Unlike traditional static models, this system detects defensive, midfield, and attacking lines (which can be extended to real-time) using clustering techniques (K-Means, GMM, ACDC), even as formations shift fluidly during gameplay.
+Unlike traditional static models, this system detects defensive, midfield, and attacking lines (which can be extended to real-time) using clustering techniques, even as formations shift fluidly during gameplay.

 Key Features:
 - Converts raw positional XY data (5Hz) into labeled football intelligence: pass origin/destination by zone and line.